Security & Auth

 How Credentials Are Stored

-- Passwords are never stored in plain text
+- Never stored in plain text

 - Comparison uses timing-safe equality to prevent timing attacks